Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch3.md

 One method of approaching these proofs is to assume P, then try to prove the goal, the assume Q and try to prove the goal.
 You don't know which assumption is correct, but at least one of them has to be.
 The two possibilities are called *cases*.
 When cases cover all of the possibilities, they are considered *exhaustive.*  Proofs can be broken up into cases as long as the cases are exhaustive.

+**Reading Response 8**
+Read Sections 3.6 & 3.7 from your text and respond to following prompts.

+1. In your own words, what is an existence and uniqueness proof?

+An existence and uniqueness proof is a proof that shows that there is only one valid value in a universe that satisfies a proposition.

+2. One the first day of class we "proved" Theorem 3.7.2 (omitting some details).
+After reading through the books proof, do you feel you understand the argument better?
+Have you noticed any growth in your ability to read and understand proofs that are presented to you?

+3.  (_Optional_) What was the muddiest point?
+Do you have any unanswered questions?

+## 3.6 - Existence and Uniqueness Proofs

+## 3.7 - More Examples of Proofs